 This absolutely applies to leadership and the most effective leaders in the workplace, who insist upon setting cascading and evolving goals and challenges for their team members.
 These leaders consistently shift and adapt to the changing business needs and priorities.
 Your team members will absolutely crave robust opportunities to elevate their competencies and increase their visibility and reputation, even if they aren’t terribly vocal about it.
 The best leaders continuously provide challenge and opportunity for them to learn, grow, and excel.

-STAYING POSITIVE: No matter how frequently I whined and complained about my arch-nemesis of workout equipment – the elliptical, Denise would talk me through and encourage me during my ten to 20 minutes of torture so I would feel energized and would know with absolute certainty that despite every burning & trembling muscle in my lower body, I COULD make it to the ten or 20 minute mark and because she believed in me, I believed in myself and above all, didn’t want to disappoint her.
+STAYING POSITIVE: No matter how frequently I whined and complained about my arch-nemesis of workout equipment – the elliptical, Denise would talk me through and encourage me during my ten to 20 minutes of torture so I would feel energized and would know with absolute certainty that despite every burning & trembling muscle in my lower body and my heart feeling like it would burst – I COULD make it to the ten or 20 minute mark and because she believed in me, I believed in myself and above all, didn’t want to disappoint her.

 As leaders we make a deliberate effort to express gratitude and encourage our team towards the end goal.
 My personal trainer really reminded me about the importance of doing so.
 Work is tough a lot of the time and the best leaders dare to ask more of their team and the individuals on their team than the mediocre or bland “managers” in the workplace.
 We cannot underestimate the power of simple words, such as: “great job” or “yay, you did it!” as it relates to keeping our teams encouraged and focused on getting to the goal with fabulous results.